 - Drip System

 With thousands of tomato varieties available, how do you pick the right one for your hydroponics setup?

-There are two types of tomato – determinate or indeterminate so which is right?
+There are two types of tomato – determinate or indeterminate so which is correct?

-Indeterminate tomato plants will grow up on a vine and with pruning and support will repeatedly grow bear fruit.
+Indeterminate tomato plants will grow up on a vine and with pruning and support will repeatedly grow and bear fruit.

-DeterminateDeterminate plants, on the other hand, will spread out horizontally along the ground and only grow vertically up to four feet.
-Determinate plants are the most popular amongst hydroponic gardeners.
+Determinate plants, on the other hand, will spread out horizontally along the ground and only grow vertically up to four feet.
+Determinate plants are the most popular among hydroponic gardeners.

 - Giant Beefsteak,

 Growing hydroponic tomatoes can be great fun.
-For those looking beginners looking to step up from leafy greens will enjoy the extra challenge of nutrient management and seeing your plants flower and fruit.
+Those looking beginners looking to step up from leafy greens will enjoy the extra challenge of nutrient management and seeing your plants flower and fruit.

-Besides being a passionate grower and writer, I’m a husband, father and a grandfather to three!
-I started Gardeem in 2017 with the single goal of providing simple and reliable gardening advice to everyone no matter their ability levels.
+Hi, I’m Miles, the lead team member behind Gardeem.com.
+Besides being a passionate grower and writer, I’m a husband, father and grandfather to three!
+I started Gardeem in 2017 to provide simple and reliable gardening advice to everyone, regardless of their ability levels.